radical-cybertools/ExTASY/README.md

 > * ALLOCATION

 ```
-# Change the values below accordingly to choose the Simulator and Analyzer
-Load_Simulator = 'Amber'                  # Simulator to be loaded.
-Can be 'Amber' or 'Gromacs'
-Load_Analyzer  = 'CoCo'                   # Analyzer to be loaded.
-Can be 'CoCo' or 'LSDMap'

 # Change the following Radical Pilot according to use requirements
 REMOTE_HOST = 'archer.ac.uk'              # Label/Name of the Remote Machine
 UNAME       = 'username'                  # Username on the Remote Machine